Commentary: Make a resolution to save a life this January by donating blood

+Finally, my hematologist recommended trying the drug rituximab.
+This medication is used for diseases including Non-Hodgkin’s lymphoma, certain leukemias and rheumatoid arthritis.
+Using it for ITP was off label, but I was up for anything to get my life back to some kind of normal.
+The weekly infusions took hours and came with an insane amount of antihistamines since the drug caused allergic reactions in many patients.

+My numbers eventually leveled out, but every year or so, I found myself back on prednisone and getting the infusions and platelet transfusions if my numbers were low enough.
+Thankfully, my platelet counts have been stable for a while, but any bruise that shows still makes me very nervous if I can’t remember how I got it.

 The Armed Services Blood Program will hold a blood drive Jan.
-24, 2024 at the McNamara Headquarters Complex at Fort Belvoir, Virginia, from 9 a.m. to 1 p.m.
+24 at the McNamara Headquarters Complex from 9 a.m. to 1 p.m.
 Anyone who wants to donate can visit www.militarydonor.com and use the sponsor code MCNAMARA to make an appointment.

+Please consider donating blood or platelets if you can.
+You never know who you may be helping – it could be someone right here in this building.

+Unlike those flimsy resolutions made on New Year’s Day, your generosity and the gratitude of the person receiving the donation will not be forgotten.

 |Date Taken: